hardhats/vista-install-docs/New/InstallVistAOnGTM.rst

 .. image:: https://i.creativecommons.org/l/by/4.0/80x15.png
    :target: http://creativecommons.org/licenses/by/4.0/

+Last Updated: January 2019

 A Mumps database (like VistA) is a series of routines and globals (a global in Mumps really means a file on disk).
 To load VistA into GT.M/YottaDB, you need to obtain the these from the CACHE.DAT distributed by the VA.
 Efforts are underway to lobby the VA to distribute the FOIA instance as a set of globals and routines; rather than in a proprietary format.

-Since the establishment of OSEHRA, each update monthly update of FOIA is exported as routines and globals in zwrite format at `Github <https://github.com/OSEHRA/VistA-M>`_.
-In addition, DSS vxVistA can be obtained from `this repository <https://github.com/OSEHRA/vxVistA-M>`_ and WorldVistA can be obtained from `this repository <https://github.com/glilly/wvehr2-dewdrop>`_.
+Since the establishment of OSEHRA, each update monthly update of FOIA is exported as routines and globals in zwrite format at `Github
+<https://github.com/OSEHRA/VistA-M>`_.
+In addition, DSS vxVistA can be obtained
+from `this repository <https://github.com/OSEHRA/vxVistA-M>`_ and WorldVistA can be obtained from `here<http://opensourcevista.net/NancysVistAServer/BetaWVEHR-3.0-Ver2-16Without-CPT-20181004/>`_.

 In our example, for setting up a VistA Database, we will use FOIA VistA.